SFPC/sfpc.github.io/fall17.md

 ### How much is tuition?

 $5,500 USD for the 10 week program.
-Once accepted, you will be asked to make $1500 deposit by August 1st and the remaining $40000 by September 1st.
+Once accepted, you will be asked to make $1500 deposit by August 1st and the remaining $4000 by September 1st.
+We accept tuituion by check or wire transfer.

 You’ll also need to cover your own cost of living, including housing and meals (recent alumni report this to be in the range of $5,000 - $7,000).